dnzc/theorem-guide/CONTENT/maths/[COURSE] Analysis-Topology/README.md

 # IB Analysis and Topology

 Notes I took for IB Analysis and Topology in the Cambridge Mathematical Tripos in 2024.
-I was inspired to make these notes because a lot of the lectured material was taught badly...
+The goal is to be able to provide motivation and intuition for topics that were presented to me very abstractly.

 ## Course Prerequisites

 Surprisingly not much!
 Familiarity with mathematical symbols (e.g. <DiscreetLink href="https://en.wikipedia.org/wiki/Glossary_of_mathematical_symbols">here</DiscreetLink>).
+Basic set theory, for example definition and results regarding function preimage (e.g. preimage of union is union of preimages).
 Proofs of theorems from <ProminentLink href="https://gowers.wordpress.com/2014/01/11/introduction-to-cambridge-ia-analysis-i-2014/">IA Analysis I</ProminentLink> are good to know but not needed; the theorem statements themselves are useful but easily googleable.

 ## Glossary and Style